 If you’re in a common law relationship, getting a will means you can provide for your spouse, as the default rules in each province will leave your common law spouse with nothing if you pass away without a will.
 Read more about common law definitions in each province.

 Creating a will when you’re in a common-law relationship means that your spouse will be provided for – unfortunately, the default intestacy rules in each province don’t provide for common law spouses, so if you pass away without a will, they would have to make a claim against the estate.

 In BC, two persons are spouses by law if they have lived with each other in a marriage-like manner for at least 2 years.
 If you end a common-law relationship, you are treated as if you had divorced, and your ex-spouse would not be entitled to gifts in your will (see below in “divorced” section).

-For a definition of common law in your province, read this article.
+Learn more about the definition of common law in your province.

 As mentioned in the previous section, marriage revokes a will in many provinces, so it’s important to update your will when you get married.

 If you’re legally married, your spouse has a claim to your estate when you pass away without a will.
 If you do have a will, you may want to create a “mirrored” will, which essentially just means that you default to leaving 100% of your estate to your spouse, and you “mirror” other choices in your wills.
 It’s important to note that if the surviving spouse wishes to change their will, they are able to – so if you want to ensure your spouse cannot change the will after you pass away, you would need to visit a lawyer (one option to address this is a mutual – or joint – will, which ensures the surviving spouse is taken care of while they’re alive, and then, after they pass, any assets would be distributed to mutually-agreed-upon beneficiaries).